ehmicky/nvexeca/README.md

 Current working directory of the child process.

-When using the [`.` alias](#nvexecaversionrange-command-args-options), this also starts looking for a Node.js version file from this directory.
+When using the [`now` alias](#nvexecaversionrange-command-args-options), this also starts looking for a Node.js version file from this directory.

 ### Return value